 Comparing the 2017 map to that of this year’s – there are a few apparent changes to take note of.

-West Holts has been repositioned to face more towards South-West rather than North-West – while Glasto Latino has been relocated further North just below West Holts – with Block 9 shifting a tad East and doubling in size.
+- West Holts has been repositioned to face more towards South-West rather than North-West – while Glasto Latino has been relocated further North just below West Holts – with Block 9 shifting a tad East and doubling in size.

-More staff camping has been added to Dairy Ground and a slight change made to Campervan East and West.
+- More staff camping has been added to Dairy Ground and a slight change made to Campervan East and West.

-Also, as mentioned by Glastonbury organiser Emily Eavis mentioned while speaking on Rob da Bank’s A-Z of Festivals podcast, the perimeter fence has been expanded for 2019 to include more crew camping areas that were previously outside the gates.
+- Also, as mentioned by Glastonbury organiser Emily Eavis while speaking on Rob da Bank’s A-Z of Festivals podcast, the perimeter fence has been expanded for 2019 to include more crew camping areas that were previously outside the gates.
 We now see this will take shape in the form of a new Orange Staff Camping area just West of Bushy Ground.